newca12/the-definitive-antlr4-reference-rs/README.md

 The purpose of [edla.org](http://www.edla.org) is to promote the state of the art in various domains.

 ### Usage ###
-The code use a preview of [antlr4rust 0.3](https://github.com/rrevenantt/antlr4rust/pull/29).
+The code use a preview of [antlr4rust 0.3](https://github.com/rrevenantt/antlr4rust/tree/v0.3).

 ### Issues with antlr4rust (all very minor so far) ###
+- starter
-* starter: ArrayInitListener in translate.rs show no value in enter_value, exit_value has been used instead.
+    - ArrayInitListener in translate.rs show no value in enter_value, exit_value has been used instead.
+- tour
-* tour: generation with -no-listener -visitor leave LabeledExprListener usage in labeledexprparser.rs and lead to compilation error.
+    - generation with -no-listener -visitor leave LabeledExprListener usage in labeledexprparser.rs and lead to compilation error.
 Use only -visitor fix it.
+    - Java.g4 give a bunch of "symbol type conflicts with generated code in target language or runtime" errors.
+    - Embededed code inside grammar is not portable.
+This is not an antlr4rust issue, the corresponding examples had been skipped.

 ### License ###
 © 2021 Olivier ROLAND.
 Distributed under the GPLv3 License.